Has the City of Atlantis Been Discovered in the Eye of the Sahara?

 Soon after waging an aggressive, unprovoked war on parts of Asia, the Atlanteans were defeated by the only army willing to defend the continent: the Athenians.
 Amidst the battles, the Gods thrust violent tsunamis, earthquakes, tornados, hurricanes, and floods upon the Empire of Atlantis.
 As if admitting its sins, Atlantis burst apart, dissolved into the ocean and desert, and was never seen again.

-The Eye of the Sahara, also known as the “Richat Structure” and “Eye of Africa” is located in the Sahara’s Adrar Plateau in Mauritania, the Islamic Republic in Northwest Africa.
-This massive geologic, inverse dome contains rocks and sediment dating back to a time before life on Earth.
+The Eye of the Sahara, also known as the “Richat Structure” and “Eye of Africa” is a geological feature in the Sahara Desert’s Adrar Plateau in Mauritania, the Islamic Republic in Northwest Africa.
+This massive geologic, inverse dome contains concentric rings primarily composed of igneous rocks, including kimberlites, carbonatites, gabbros, and rhyolitic volcanic rocks.
+Sedimentary rocks, like sandstone and limestone, have also been found at the location.
+Geologists have studied the rock layers and sediment and have determined that many of these rocks date back to a period before life on Earth. Â

 The Richat Structure and Atlantis